nilostolte/nilostolte/README.md

 But it is also possible that Google is just another victim falling in the trap of imposing a framework desguised behind a language instead of offering a complete vector graphics language, or offering both side by side.
 The declarative nature of Dart doesn't actually promote the use of vector graphics primitives.
 The whole marketing behind Flutter seems to actually hide that and rather stress how easy it is to produce applications.
 Therefore the whole thing seems rather just like a framework.
 We have already seen that frameworks are complex as well as difficult to customize and to learn.
 Thus, the intention here seems to be not only to hide vector graphics primitives but also to hide the limitations of an underlying framework-like environment.
 Maybe the intention is to integrate in the language new ways to do interfaces as they appear.
 But if they can't appear in Dart we are assuming it is appearing somewhere else and this means that it is maybe an approach of staying one step behind, never being a vector of change.

-### FLutter is just Skia disguised behind the scenes
+### FLutter is just Skia disguised behind the scenes.
+Could Dart survive?

 What is behind Flutter is Skia, a vector graphics library for C++.
 It is a quite complex and heavy library but it can be seen as a very good alternative for building vector graphics GUIs in C++ instead of Qt, since Qt is just a framework.
 This bring us to the fundamental limitation of Flutter and Dart for this score.
 It is designed to generate machine language, not high level and portable building blocks like vector graphics primitives.

 This also brings us to the ultimate conclusion that there is probably no way to escape from vector graphics primitives to produce applications that have really portable GUIs.
 Does that mean that Dart is a dead end?
 Not necessarily.
 We know Flutter and Dart are open source.
 If Dart doesn't limit any vector graphics primitives for being accessed directly there is a chance to shortcircuit the compiler to accept only these constructions and to use it as a transcompiler.
 If it does limit them, direct access to these primitives must be added, but a new language would be created, since it is not actually Dart.
+In this way, in the case of a compiled language the normal compilation would take place to generate machine language.
+In the case one wishes to use a language having acces to its own vector graphics primitives, the compiler would generate high level code in that language, thus totally bypassing Skia.